 Pilot in Command

-The Pilot in Command is responsible for the safety of passengers and crew, ensuring the comfortable and timely operation of the company aircraft.
+The Pilot in Command is primarily responsible for the safety of passengers and crew, alongside the comfortable and timely operation of the company aircraft.

 Responsibilities:

-- Determines aircraft airworthiness and preparation for flight in compliance with all local, federal, and company regulations.
+- Ensures aircraft are airworthy and prepared for flight in accordance with all local and federal regulations, and company policies.

-- Supervises flight and ground crews working and servicing assigned flights under day, night, and instrument conditions, both domestically and internationally.
+- Supervises flight and ground crews supporting assigned flights under day, night, and instrument conditions, both domestically and internationally.

-- Exercises exceptional care and judgment during flight, remaining alert to irregularities and adverse weather conditions, determining appropriate courses of action to ensure passenger and company property safety, and managing delays, rerouting, or flight cancellations.
+- Exercises exceptional care and judgment during flight operations, remaining alert to manage irregularities and adverse weather conditions.
+Determines appropriate courses of action to ensure the safety of passengers and company property, managing potential delays, rerouting, or flight cancellations.

 - Supervises the loading of passengers, baggage, and cargo.
-Calculates aircraft performance and weight and balance, ensuring adherence to all limitations found in the Aircraft Flight Manual (AFM) and company policy documents.
+Accurately calculates aircraft performance and weight and balance, ensuring strict adherence to all limitations outlined in the Aircraft Flight Manual (AFM) and company policy documents.

-- Coordinates flight planning with flight operations and scheduling personnel, advising passengers of arrival and departure time changes and weather information, and resolving passenger requirements.
+- Coordinates flight planning activities with flight operations and scheduling personnel.
+Provides timely updates to passengers regarding arrival and departure time changes and weather information, and assists in resolving passenger requirements.

-- Performs the duties of second-in-command as assigned by dispatch.
+- Performs duties as Second-in-Command when assigned by dispatch.

-- Actively collaborates with other crew members to ensure high-quality Crew Resource Management (CRM) during all aircraft operations.
+- Actively collaborates with other crewmembers to ensure high-quality Crew Resource Management (CRM) is consistently utilized during all aircraft operations.

-- Ensures the servicing, storing, proper care, security, and protection of company aircraft and equipment while away from home base.
+- Ensures proper servicing, storing, care, security, and protection of company aircraft and equipment while away from the home base.

-- Reviews purchase orders and signs for contracted fees and services, conducts post-flight aircraft inspections, and reports malfunctions and operating data to the maintenance department.
+- Reviews purchase orders and signs for contracted fees and services; conducts post-flight inspections of the aircraft; and reports malfunctions and operating data to the maintenance department.

-- Verifies that flight crew members reporting for duty are in proper attire and mentally and physically fit for flight.
+- Verifies that flight crew reporting for duty are in proper attire and are mentally and physically fit for flight.

-- Adheres to company policies and procedures outlined in the Flight Operations Manual (FOM), Standard Operating Procedures Manual (SOP), and all corporate policy manuals.
+- Adheres strictly to company policies and procedures as documented in the Flight Operations Manual (FOM), Standard Operating Procedures Manual (SOP), and all corporate policy manuals.

 - Actively participates in the aviation Safety Management System (SMS).